MingcheL1/Powershell-Customization/README.md

 Import the script into your profile, and replace PATHTOBG with your actual background folder path.

+# Step 5 -- Winfetch
+Run terminal as administrator, and then follow this tutorial: https://github.com/lptstr/winfetch/wiki/Installation

+In your profile, add winfetch as a start up message.

+To config, follow this tutorial: https://github.com/lptstr/winfetch/wiki/Configuration

 # Step 5 -- Optional Configs

 Navigate to settings > defaults, and go to background image, set the transparency to 20%.